 What is a Token?

-A Token is a specially formatted chunk of text that serves as a placeholder for a dynamically generated value.
+A token is a piece of text enclosed in two specially formatted square brackets that serves as a placeholder for a dynamically generated value.

 [ user : first_name ]“.